LiveRamp/cascading_ext/README.md

 <b>BloomJoin</b>

-[BloomJoin](https://github.com/LiveRamp/cascading_ext/blob/master/src/java/com/liveramp/cascading_ext/assembly/BloomJoin.java) is designed to be a drop-in replacement for CoGroup, with significant performance improvements on some datasets by filtering the LHS pipe against a bloom filter built from the keys on the RHS.
-The method signature mirrors CoGroup:
+[BloomJoin](https://github.com/LiveRamp/cascading_ext/blob/master/src/java/com/liveramp/cascading_ext/assembly/BloomJoin.java) is designed to be a drop-in replacement for CoGroup which achieves significant performance improvements on certain datasets by filtering the LHS pipe against a bloom filter built from the keys on the RHS.
+Using a BloomJoin can improve the performance of a job when:

+- joining a large LHS store against a relatively small RHS store
+- most reduce input data is not in the output store
+- the job is a good candidate for HashJoin, but the RHS tuples don't fit in memory

+Internally, we have cut the reduce time of jobs by up to 90% when using a BloomJoin lets the job only reduce over the small subset of the data that makes it past the bloom filter.

+The constructor signature mirrors CoGroup:

 ```java
 Pipe source1 = new Pipe("source1");